 Consistent with the express limitations of Section 1-75(c)(1)(R)(4) and the Commission's interpretive decisions from Docket No. 22-0231, the following is an example of how the Agency calculates self-direct crediting rates.
 For illustrative purposes, assuming participation for the 2024 delivery year (the first year of the program), the IPA will average the RPS budget impacts for utility-scale REC delivery contracts across the 2022-23 and 2023-24 delivery years with anticipated procurement costs, regardless of contract execution date for the upcoming (2024-25) delivery year.
-Similarly, self-direct crediting for the 2024 and 2025 delivery years and anticipated costs for the 2026 delivery year.
+Similarly, self-direct crediting for the 2026 delivery year would be dependent on actual utility-scale REC delivery contract costs from the 2024 and 2025 delivery years and anticipated costs for the 2026 delivery year.
 Anticipated costs would be determined through a) the Agency's estimate of by when those projects will become energized and begin delivering RECs, and b) the Agency's anticipated budget impacts from those contracts based on its forward price curve calculation under Section 1-75(c)(1)(G)(v).